helenahartmann/awesome-PhD/README.md

 ### Reproducibility
 - [NEUROIMAGING](https://www.youtube.com/playlist?list=PLpnRVYzBd9lwkkuepLTwkeKFQ9JAizs1s): A free online video-based workshop on how to conduct reproducible neuroimaging.
+- [PREREGISTRATION TEMPLATES](https://osf.io/zg78t): A list of available preregistration templates.
 - [WORKFLOW](https://www.youtube.com/watch?v=fwZqVvHaA0M): Make your whole workflow more reproducible with this great and free 2-hour workshop.

+### Stimuli
+- [EMBODY/EMFACE](https://www.psychologie.uni-freiburg.de/abteilungen/psychobio/tests): This is a 2022 published tool to measure how good people can recognize emotions in the body or face.
+- [EMPATHY FOR PAIN](https://t.co/fCm0u2swGQ): Pictures showing hands in painful situations that can be used to assess empathy for others' pain.
+Find the corresponding paper [here](https://t.co/afh8OFd0kD).
+- [FULL BODY STIMULI](https://www.paulconnorpsych.com/stimuli): Need some full-body stimuli in your experiments?
+Look no further.
+- [KAPODI STIMULI DATABASE](https://airtable.com/shrnVoUZrwu6riP9b/tbljKUnVvikhzaNvF/viwlo7OvlHBG2q88P?blocks=hide): A huge database of every emotional stimuli you can think of and may want to use in your experiments.

 ### Version control
 - [DIFFCHECKER](https://www.diffchecker.com/): To compare two files (text/image/PDF/excel) to find the difference between them.